 Eligibility of free or reduced lunch will be verified

-Applications are no longer being accepted for the 2018 scholarship.
+Applications are now being being accepted for the 2019 scholarship.